How Wireframes and Rapid Prototypes Improve Digital Projects

 Wireframes are not Design Comps

-It is important to distinguish wireframes from their design comp counterparts.
+It is also important to distinguish wireframes from their design comp counterparts.
 Wireframes are not meant to show look and feel or any visual treatment of graphic elements like buttons, headings, and so on.
 Typically, they are created with little to no color and simple shapes, like boxes and arrows.
-Often, they also don’t include real copy, though if you adopt a content-first approach to digital projects, they might.
+Often, they also don’t include real copy, though if you adopt a content-first approach to digital projects, they will.

 Who Benefits From Wireframing?